hdShang/arxiv-daily/docs/cs-CV/2025-10-09/papers/251008673v1-thinking-with-camera-a-unified-multimodal-model-for-camera-centric-u.md

 ---
 layout: default
-title: Thinking with Camera: A Unified Multimodal Model for Camera-Centric Understanding and Generation
+title: "Thinking with Camera: A Unified Multimodal Model for Camera-Centric Understanding and Generation"
 ---

 # Thinking with Camera: A Unified Multimodal Model for Camera-Centric Understanding and Generation